andrius-siup/gym-app/README.md

 1. Scroll down, back to the **GitHub Pages** section and you will see a link that saying "Your site is published" with the link.
 1. Now you can **click the link** and go to the published website.

+### Cloning Steps:
+1. Navigate to my repository - [https://github.com/andrius-siup/gym-app.git](https://github.com/andrius-siup/gym-app.git) .
+1. Click the **Code** button.
+1. To clone with **HTTPS** copy the URL in the box [https://github.com/andrius-siup/gym-app.git](https://github.com/andrius-siup/gym-app.git) .
+1. Open your IDE.
+1. Changed the directory to the location you want to clone to be made.
+1. Type **git clone** then paste the copied URL.
+1. Press enter and clone will be created.

 ## Author